 YEH, Z. T. & TSAI, C. F. 2014.
 Impairment on theory of mind and empathy in patients with stroke.
 Psychiatry Clin Neurosci, 68, 612-20.

+Dr. Christopher Miller is an Assistant Professor in the Department of Psychiatry at the University of Maryland School of Medicine.
+He is a graduate psychoanalyst from the Washington Baltimore Center for Psychoanalysis.